serchonodera117/Lora_chan_API_AI_consume/README.md

    > Click this button, and it'll open a modal with an input text box:
           ![what_to_click_credential](https://github.com/serchonodera117/Lora_chan_API_AI_consume/assets/62153337/1bc7f012-432c-4259-accb-ba7177c5eeb3)

    > Paste your API key into the input text box, then click add api key, and your api key will be saved into Lora chan Files.
-You can edit it in the same wa:
+You can edit it in the same way:
           ![seting_api_key](https://github.com/serchonodera117/Lora_chan_API_AI_consume/assets/62153337/ef47b843-d52a-49fd-b3d9-0a7c042970ca)
           ![api_already_set](https://github.com/serchonodera117/Lora_chan_API_AI_consume/assets/62153337/f6310fd0-4701-4269-b383-be207fd661d9)